Are Decoder-Only Large Language Models the Silver Bullet for Code Search?: RQ3: Improvement Analysis

 \revised{Furthermore, we observe that the choice of a single language for fine-tuning is a critical factor, as the effectiveness of each language as a data source varies dramatically.
-For instance, the model fine-tuned solely on Javascript achieved the highest average MRR of any model, indicating its utility as a strong source for learning general code features.
-In stark contrast, the model trained only on Python performed poorly across all benchmarks, suggesting that Python's prevalence in the initial training corpora may have contributed to diminishing returns during fine-tuning, leading to less competitive performance compared to other languages.}
+For instance, the model fine-tuned solely on \revRtwo{JavaScript} \revRtwo{achieves} the highest average MRR of any model, indicating its utility as a strong source for learning general code features.
+In stark contrast, the model trained only on Python \revRtwo{performs} poorly across all benchmarks, suggesting that Python's prevalence in the initial training corpora may have contributed to diminishing returns during fine-tuning, leading to less competitive performance compared to other languages.}

 \finding{\revised{Multilingual fine-tuning provides superior generalization and more reliable performance.
 Monolingual fine-tuning is an unstable strategy for specialization.
-Contrary to intuition, specializing on a single language does not guarantee the best performance for that language.}}
+Contrary to intuition, specializing \revRtwo{in} a single language does not guarantee the best performance for that language.}}

-\revised{While the previous section confirmed the benefits of multilingual training, it is crucial to understand how individual languages contribute to this overall success.
-This leads to a critical question regarding data composition: what is the performance impact of reducing or removing a language from the training mix?
+\revised{While the previous section \revRtwo{confirms} the benefits of multilingual training, it is crucial to understand how individual languages contribute to this overall success.
+This leads to a critical question regarding data composition: What is the performance impact of reducing or removing a language from the training mix?
 We address this through a new experiment that systematically discards data for selected languages from the CSN fine-tuning set.}

-\revised{We chose Java and Ruby for this study to represent two distinct cases: Java, a high-resource language and Ruby, a comparatively lower-resource language.
-Apart from the modifications to the training corpus, all other fine-tuning parameters were kept identical to those detailed in Section \ref{sec:rq2:design}.}
+\revised{We \revRtwo{choose} Java and Ruby for this study to represent two distinct cases: Java, a high-resource language, and Ruby, a comparatively lower-resource language.
+Apart from the modifications to the training corpus, all other fine-tuning parameters \revRtwo{are} kept identical to those detailed in Section \ref{sec:rq2:design}.}

 \revised{The results are presented in Table \ref{tab:discarding_language}, where \texttt{Discard Language} indicates the language being removed, and \texttt{Discard Ratio} specifies the proportion of its data that is discarded (0 for complete retention, 1 for complete removal).
 For clarity and to directly illustrate the impact of data removal, we have simplified the CSN evaluation metrics. \texttt{On Discarded Lang.} shows the model's performance on the test set of the language being discarded (e.g., the Java test set when Java is the discard language). \texttt{Avg. on Other Langs.} represents the average performance on the remaining languages' test sets.
 This presentation intuitively links the act of discarding a language's data to its direct and indirect performance consequences.}